 If you want a beer to go, they offer growlers and, more impressively, crowlers (giant cans) sealed with C02.

-If shopping ain’t your bag, there are plenty of great pubs to choose from on Macrossan Street, or a butt-burning walk will take you up Flagstaff Hill for cracking views over Four Mile Beach and the town itself.
+If shopping ain’t your bag, there are plenty of great cafes to choose from on Macrossan Street.
+And as it's a well-known fact that Port Douglas is the most northern suburb of Melbourne, you can be guaranteed the coffee quality is spot-on.
+If a butt-burning walk is more your speed, head up Flagstaff Hill for cracking views over Four Mile Beach and the town itself.

 The Great Barrier Reef is beckoning, and there are plenty of options for a half-day jaunt from the marina.

-Tropical Journeys have a new half-day Low Isles tour, which gets you there in under 30 minutes and allows plenty of time for snorkelling over the incredible coral and underwater life, or watch it all from above in their glass-bottom boat.
+Sailaway and Calypso both have a half-day Low Isles tour, which gets you there in under 30 minutes and allows plenty of time for snorkelling over the incredible coral and underwater life, or watch it all from above in their glass-bottom boat.

 If you’re more interested in crocs than clams, the gorgeous Lady Douglas riverboat will take you through the unspoilt mangrove channels of Dickson Inlet in search of the prehistoric reptiles, with plenty of other wildlife spotting opportunities.

-A short 15-minute drive out of town will find you at the striking Mossman Gorge Centre, where Kuku Yalanji guide Tom is just one of the amazing traditional owners sharing the stories of this banu bubu (water place).
+A short 15-minute drive out of town will find you at the striking Mossman Gorge Centre, where Kuku Yalanji traditional owners share the stories of this banu bubu (water place).

-We start with a smoke cleansing before proceeding on the 90-minute tour, where Tom gives us an accelerated bush tucker and traditional medicine lesson in his stunning backyard.
+On the Dreamtime Gorge Walk, we start with a smoke cleansing before proceeding on the 90-minute tour, where we're given an accelerated bush tucker and traditional medicine lesson.

 Tom runs his hands over a log, spongy with fine green moss.
 “We use this as a baby nappy, baby bed, and we put it on a fire to stop mosquitos.”